suffolklibraries/sljekyll/_events/halesworth-2017-09-06-src-presentation.md

 breadcrumb: y
 ---

-Receive your reward for participating in the Summer Reading Challenge.
+Receive your reward for participating in the Summer Reading Challenge from Councillor Tony Goldson.